opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param iterationsCount: Number of iterations.

-    :param reprojectionError: If the distance between an image point and an object point projected by using the found ``rvec`` and ``tvec`` values is less than ``reprojectionError`` , it is an inlier.?? don't understand this
+    :param reprojectionError: The inlier threshold value used by the RANSAC procedure.
+That is, the parameter value is the maximum allowed distance between the observed and computed point projections to consider it an inlier.

     :param minInliersCount: If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishs.